sunimp/EVMKit/README.md

 ## Blockchains supported

-Any EVM blockchain that supports the Ethereum's RPC API and has an Etherscan-like block explorer can be easily integrated to your wallet using `EVMKit.Swift`.
+Any EVM blockchain that supports the Ethereum's RPC API and has an Etherscan-like block explorer can be easily integrated to your wallet using `EVMKit`.
 The following blockchains are currently integrated:

 - Ethereum
 - Binance Smart Chain